Gyldenfeldt House: Gyldenfeldt family

 Niels Sehested Gyldenfeldt was at the time of the 1860 census still living with his wife and three of their children in one of the two apartments on the second floor ("to the right").
 Gebhard Christian Wilhelm Obelitz was now residing in the building with his wife Julie and their three children.
 He was in 1870 appointed as Supreme Court justice.

-Frederik Christian Bornemann (1719-1861, professor of law and rector of the University of Copenhagen, resided with his wife and five children in one of the other apartment from 1859 to 1861.
+Frederik Christian Bornemann (1719-1861), professor of law and rector of the University of Copenhagen, resided in one of the apartments with his wife and five children from 1859 to 1861.

 20th century

 Kjøbenhavns Margarinefabrik (Copenhagen Margarine Factory) was from at least 1905 to 1919 based in the basement of the building.
 Jacobsen & Co., a wholesale company, was in 1910 also based in the building.
 Founded in 1853, it had since 1896 been owned by Einar Oscar Frederik Jacobs.

 ISocialpædagogernes Forbund, a trade union, acquired the building in 2003.
 The building was put through a renovation the following year.